yevgetman/django-finance/README.md

 ### 💡 Intelligent Investment Recommendations
 - Actionable recommendations for each asset (Buy, Hold, Sell)
-- Specific guidance on quantity (All, Some, More)
+- Specific dollar amounts for each BUY or SELL action (use 0 for HOLD)
 - Suggestions for new investments aligned with your goals
 - Recommendations that consider available cash
 - Clear reasoning for each recommendation